carlosolmos/umotesniffer/README.md

 # umotesniffer

-Connects to the TCP servers of the micromote daemon to inspect the cot traffic.
+Connects to the TCP servers of two micromotes to inspect the cot traffic.

 It runs in your console.